azlaan2605/azlaan2605/README.md

 - 👋 Hi, I’m @azlaan2605
-- 👀 I’m interested in web development
+- 👀 I’m interested in data science
-- 🌱 I’m currently learning more about web designing and development
+- 🌱 I’m currently learning more about data analysis and visualization
-- 💞️ I’m looking to collaborate on designing new web sites or working on any type of websites
 - 📫 How to reach me ..you can send me a mail or contact me on the given no.8578999282

 <!---